omar-nafea/FullStack/React/6_ReactStates.md

 ```
 Let's examine an updated version of this stateful function component.
 Notice that the setGreet variable is not actually run, that is something that is done elsewhere.

-You can't use the state's setting variable from your state directly.
-Instead of updating it directly, I can update it based on a click event. you must make sure that you use event handling attributes in JSX syntax or some other approaches to use state's setting variabe
+<b style="color: red;">You can't use the state's setting variable from your state directly.
+Instead of updating it directly, I can update it based on a click event. you must make sure that you use event handling attributes in JSX syntax or some other approaches to use state's setting variable</b>